We cannot be expected to enforce new mask rules, say retail bosses

 Retail bosses have warned that they have seen rising violence and abuse against shop workers in recent years, but that this has been further exacerbated by the pandemic and enforcement of Covid regulations in stores.

+Aldi UK chief executive Giles Hurley said: “The safety of our colleagues and customers is our number one priority.

+“Following the latest Government announcement, wearing a face covering will be mandatory for everyone that shops at Aldi from Tuesday November 30, except for those who have a medical exemption.”

-People will also now be required to wear face coverings and masks on public transport, too.
+People will also now be required to wear face coverings and masks on public transport.

-The Unite trade union has called for face covering to also become mandatory in pubs, cafes and restaurants after they were not included in the rule change.
+The Unite trade union has called for face coverings to also become mandatory in pubs, cafes and restaurants after they were not included in the rule change.

 “Does the Government consider the health and safety of hospitality workers less of a priority than that of workers in other sectors?